alinka770/ParametricContinuousDistributionEstimation/README.md

 # ParametricContinuousDistributionEstimation
 This work was done using Jupyter Notebook and the Python programming language.
-The following libraries were used: matplotlib, numpy, pandas, scipy. oFr using this project you need file mars.txt move to the path D:\mars.txt
+The following libraries were used: matplotlib, numpy, pandas, scipy.
+To use this project, you need to move the file "mars.txt" to the path "D:\mars.txt."

 I have studied the methods of parametric estimation of the distribution of a continuous indicator and mastered the capabilities of Python libraries for conducting parametric distribution estimation.